Income Pension Drawdown

 A Pension Drawdown (or Income Drawdown, Income Withdrawal, Pension Release as they are sometimes called) is a personal pension plan from which you can draw an income.
-Since April 2006 the official name for pension drawdown is an Unsecured Pension (USP) and from April 2011 they were known as Capped Drawdown and Flexible Drawdown.
+Previously known as an Unsecured Pension (USP), from April 2011 is it now known as Capped Drawdown and Flexible Drawdown.

 Main features of a Pension Drawdown plan

 - You can take a 25% tax-free lump sum from age 55

 - You can take an income between 0 and 150% of the rate set by the Government Actuaries Department (GAD).

 - The income you withdraw can be varied at any time up to the maximum amount to suit your needs or control your tax liabilities

 - The maximum income is reviewed and recalculated every three years currently